What To Do

 If your taste runs to the outdoors, free your senses and hike the numerous trails of the National Forest Service, enjoying the awesome waterfalls and natural beauty and wildlife of undisturbed forest lands, or drop a line and hook into one of our many mountainous streams or the Nolichuckey River.

 Whatever your preference, Greeneville has something for everyone, so start planning your family’s vacation today!
+Looking to retire to Greeneville?
+Log on to the Town of Greeneville's website for services provided and information on local news and links.

 Experience the best that Greeneville has to offer - check out our top 40 day trips!
 Click the image to download our brochure now.